AlejandroNo4/library-js/README.md

        $ cd User/Documents/ibrary-js

 - You are done!
-Now just type "$ code ." and to open the folder in the your VsCode.
+Now just type "$ code ." and open the folder in your VsCode.

 - If you wish, you can use Live Server to play around with the project.
 You can see how to use it and install it [here.](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)